-On 30th August 1960, Ivy Lillian Webber conveyed the title to Kevin Leslie Catlin, and his wife, Patricia Mary Catlin, for the sum of £875.
-46 Kevin Catlin carried on with the general store business, until 1966.
-On 24th November 1966 the Catlins transferred the property to Arthur Edward Rolfe, a store keeper of North Wagga Wagga, and his wife, Jean Edna Rolfe, for the sum of \$3,000.
-47 It is speculated that Rolfe purchased the business in order to eliminate competition, and, given the price paid, to secure the stock of the store.
+1960, 30th August - Ivy Lillian Webber, married woman of Wagga Wagga, conveyed the title to Kevin Leslie Catlin, and his wife, Patricia Mary Catlin, for the sum of £875.46 Kevin Catlin carried on with the general store business, until 1966.

+1966, 24th November - Title transferred from Kevin Leslie Catlin, store keeper of North Wagga Wagga, and his wife, Patricia Mary Catlin, transfer the property to Arthur Edward Rolfe, a store keeper of North Wagga Wagga, and his wife, Jean Edna Rolfe, for the sum of \$3,000.47 It is speculated that Rolfe purchased the business in order to eliminate competition, and, given the price paid, to secure the stock of the store.
 Rolfe, of course, was carrying on business further south along Gardiner Street, towards the intersection with Wall Street, on part of portion 205.
 It would appear that the old stone store building was demolished sometime between 1966 and 1974.

-On 26th September 1974, the Rolfes transferred the property to John Daniel Breasley, builder of Wagga Wagga, for the sum of \$750.
-48 In 2020, it was still owned by Jack Breasley.
+1974, 26th September - Arthur Edward Rolfe, a store keeper of North Wagga Wagga, and his wife, Jean Edna Rolfe, transferred the property to John Daniel Breasley, builder of Wagga Wagga, for the sum of \$750.48

+2020 - Still owned by Jack Breasley